 Fifteen parents from throughout New York State, along with a coalition of statewide education groups, filed a lawsuit in February 2014 on behalf of the state’s public school students, charging that the state is neglecting its constitutional obligation to ensure that every school has sufficient funding to provide all students a meaningful educational opportunity.
 The suit is being led by Michael A. Rebell, who successfully litigated the Campaign for Fiscal Equity (CFE) v. the State of New York case.

 The suit alleges that, in many schools around the state, schools are unable to provide students with the full range of resources that are constitutionally required because of limited budgets.

 Basic state aid for school operations is now almost $4 billion below the amount that the legislature declared in 2007 was necessary to provide students the opportunity for a sound basic education in the CFE case.
 Following CFE, in 2007, the state legislature enacted reforms to the state aid system that promised students, not only in New York City, but throughout the state, billions of dollars in increased funding and a more equitable distribution of state aid.
 Since the recession of 2008, however, the state has not lived up to these commitments.

-The lawsuit asks the court to invalidate several caps and funding adjustments that the plaintiffs claim are unconstitutional on their face, and also proposes a series of structural reforms that would ensure that now and for the future every school is provided adequate funding and is able to provide all students a meaningful educational opportunity.
+The lawsuit asks the court to invalidate several caps and funding adjustments that the plaintiffs claim are unconstitutional on their face, and also seeks to ensure that now and for the future every school is provided adequate funding and is able to provide all students a meaningful educational opportunity.